AhmedNasser1010/OrderSync/README.md

 	- Done
 - Bug Fixes 🐞
  	- To Do
+ 		- [ ] Fix, Warning: validateDOMNesting(...): < table > cannot appear as a descendant of < p >, in business management page.
- 		- [ ] Warning A uncontrolled input in update business page
+ 		- [ ] Fix, Warning A uncontrolled input in update business page
-	 	- [ ] Hide the side menu when the user are not logged in.
-	 	- [ ] Add auto navigate the user to the home if he is already logged in.
-	 	- [ ] _getDocs.js requests built on how many subcollection i have and react duble it more.
+	 	- [ ] Fix, getDocs.js requests built on how many subcollection i have and react duble it more.
 	- In Progress
-		- [ ] The app are'nt loading correctly when the user open the app again after login
 	- Done
+		- [x] Fix, login/signup forms trigger all errors in same time if the user enter a wrong one field.
+		- [x] Fix, The app are not loading correctly when the user open the app again after login
 - Brainstorming 🌪️
 	- [ ] Admin businesses limit avoid spamming.
 	- [ ] Add, Custom google maps zone select for delivery zones.